-We use the word busy way too much.
+We use the word busy far too often.
 We say it when friends ask us how we are doing, as if being busy is an emotion.
-We use it as an excuse to procrastinate on unpleasant tasks.
+It’s an excuse we use to procrastinate on unpleasant tasks.
 We use it to sound important at work, because being busy somehow equates to being successful.
 But you’re never too busy for 10 minutes, which is all it takes to improve yourself just a little each day.

-You can de-stress using meditation, yoga or reading.
+Destress using meditation, yoga or reading.
 Track your unhealthy spending habits.
 Learn a new language.
-The possibilities are endless.
+The possibilities to better yourself are endless.
 Stop prioritizing the busy parts of your life and make time for the important things, such as the constant development of your mental, physical and emotional well-being.

 1. Get moving.

 Committing to an hour-long daily gym routine or workout class can be overwhelming.
 For many of us, it doesn’t work with our schedule; there are more important things that can’t be skipped.
 For a short, low-stress workout, try 7 Minute Workout, a popular workout app with more than 3 million downloads.
 According to the website, it offers “72 exercises and 22 additional workouts that can be customized and modified to create more than 1,000 variations to help keep you motivated and moving.”

 Yoga has been shown to help reduce stress and anxiety, improve quality of life and increase people’s positive perceptions of their body.
 Give a quick daily routine a try using any one of the variety of free and paid yoga apps.